Changes to health certificates for seafood exports to the EU

 OVs operate in a commercial environment so fees for their services will vary.
 Estimated costs for an OV signed export health certificate (EHC) can range between £140 - £200.
 If the OV is required to travel (e.g. to an aquaculture establishment), the costs may be much higher.

-Defra will communicate specific guidance to industry prior to these certificates being used for trade from 15 January 2022.
+Defra will communicate specific guidance to industry prior to these certificates being used for trade on 15 January 2022.

 If my seafood consignment is destined for a non-EU country, do I need an EHC to transit the EU?